 Another nice idea: 20 Hand Tattoo Ideas With Pictures

 The Egyptian cultures see lotus flower tattoo as the origination of life and rebirth.
 The basis of their belief is that it was the blossom of the spiritual lotus flower from the sea that marked the beginning of life on earth.

 In Chinese cultures, the divine beauty of lotus has always been a muse for poets and artists.
 The lotus emblematizes feminine beauty and marital bliss.

 In Western cultures, the lotus flower is linked with the search for the real meaning of life.
 It signifies reincarnation and divine conception.

-In case you are still not able to fully understand the meaning of the lotus tattoo, here is a more lucid explanation of what each color lotus tattoo tries to portray:
+In case you are still not able to fully understand the meaning of the lotus tattoo, here is a more lucid explanation of what each colour lotus tattoo tries to portray:

 The White tattoo is a symbol of a person’s spiritual and mental enlightenment.
-It depicts calmness, purity, and perfection in one’s behavior.
+It depicts calmness, purity, and perfection in one’s behaviour.

 The full-bloomed red lotus is a symbol of heart which depicts love, passion, purity, kindness, and enthusiasm.
 There is a belief that just like an open red lotus, one’s soul should always remain open.

 Source of images: Pinterest.com